-However once extra air is purged, it will flow back into the dry sack unless you roll the dry sack top tighter or push the sack into a tight space in your pack where the contents will stay tightly compressed.
-I found this counter intuitive and expected the eVent Uberlight air purge mechanism to work like the airplane travel compression sacks that you can get from Eagle Creek, that permanently exclude air when compressed.
+However, once extra air is purged, it will flow back into the dry sack unless you roll the dry sack top tighter or push the sack into a tight space in your pack where the contents will stay tightly compressed.
+I found this counter-intuitive and expected the eVent Uberlight air purge mechanism to work like the airplane travel compression sacks that you can get from Eagle Creek, which permanently exclude air when compressed.

 |Mfg||Liters||Weight (oz)||Weigh (g)||Price (USD)|

 I guess I don’t understand the added practical value of having stuff sacks that refill with air after you’ve compressed them, especially given the premium price that Granite Gear charges for the Uberlight stuff sacks, compared to prices from other cuben fiber dry sack manufacturers like Zpacks, Hyperlite Mountain Gear, and Mountain Laurel Designs.

 While I can get most of the extra air out of a dry sack by pressing down on it with my arms or a knee, I’d be willing to be more for dry sacks that purge the air permanently, like Eagle Creek’s travel compression sacks.
 But I’m not willing to pay a premium for dry sacks where the air flows back in.
 That doesn’t make any sense.

 I’d give the Granite Gear eVent Uberlight cuben fiber dry sacks a pass unless you get them at a huge discount or can’t buy gear from other cuben fiber dry sack manufacturers because of the added expense of custom’s taxes or offshore shipping.
 The eVent Uberlights are still perfectly good cuben fiber dry sacks, but not at a premium price.